siladitya-basu/Spark-Course/README.md

     >If `sshd` is not running, start it with `systemctl start sshd`.

-    You will be asked for your password.
+    You will be prompted for your password.
 Enter it to open the connection.
 Type exit to close the connection.

 7. Go to **Configuration** in the [Arch wiki](https://wiki.archlinux.org/title/Apache_Spark) and make necessary changes.